 There is much evidence indicating why a Basic Income is now urgently needed.
-This includes what it should be as well as the costs and benefits of minimizing income insecurity for all Canadians.
-However, implementing a national program will not be simple due to the diversity of Canadian society and the complexity of jurisdictional responsibilities as well as the plethora of existing social assistance programs at all levels of government.
+However, implementing a national program will not be simple due to the diversity within Canadian society.
+Added to this is the complexity of jurisdictional responsibilities as well as the plethora of existing social assistance programs at all levels of government.

 How the program is designed, developed, tested and implemented will have definite impact on its acceptance and sustainability.Read more

 Canada is a resource-rich, culturally diverse, and human-rights-promoting democratic country.
 Despite this, far too many Canadians do not experience equal access to protections, resources or opportunities.
 The result is a less fair, just and cohesive society where efforts focus on reacting to harms and issues rather than on approaches that proactively prevent and work to eradicate inequality and discrimination.Read more